 But in your zeal to make better consumer choices and do your part to save our planet, don’t be fooled into thinking you have to spend a fortune on new, more eco-friendly products.
 While there certainly are a great many eco-friendly replacements to familiar products from toothbrushes to kids’ toys, very often you don’t need to spend money to make a difference.
 Often, it’s simply a matter of making the most of what you already have.
 Especially when it comes to the gifts we already receive from the natural world.
-Let’s take a look at some ways in which you can let mother nature do the heavy lifting when it comes to making your home more sustainable…
+Let’s take a look at some ways in which you can let mother nature do the heavy lifting and make your home more sustainable…

 Find natural alternatives to familiar cleaning products